-• \(dp_u\) represents the maximum distance from vertex \(u\) to any vertex within its subtree.
+The value \(dp_u\) is the maximum distance from vertex \(u\) to a vertex within its own subtree rooted at \(u\).

-• \(ans_u\) represents the diameter of the subtree rooted at \(u\).
+The value \(ans_u\) is the length of the diameter within the subtree rooted at \(u\).

-• If \(u\) is an endpoint of the diameter, the answer would be \(dp_u\).
+Otherwise, if vertex \(u\) is an endpoint of the diameter, the answer will be \(dp_u\).

 const int maxn = 1e5 + 10;